 Studying History of Art is fascinating, intellectually stimulating and enormously fulfilling.
-We explore works of art and architecture from the classical world to the cutting-edge of the twenty-first century, and ask a lot of questions along the way.
+We explore works of art and architecture from the classical world to the cutting-edge of the twenty-first century and ask a lot of questions along the way.
 Students will gain visual and analytical skills that can be applied in many walks of life and the tools to understand how images and objects work to shape our social and political identities.
-While the course will no doubt appeal to Art students, there are no prior subject prerequisites, however, you must have a sense of curiosity and a willingness to engage in the visual world.
+While the course will no doubt appeal to Art students, you do not need to have studied Art at GCSE or to have any talent at practical art to undertake History of Art A Level.
+Students should have a grade 6 or above in English Literature.